 Marshall Gerstein is well-equipped to help clients develop and protect their femtech innovations and has a longstanding commitment to clients in female health, assisting clients with intellectual property matters in various areas in the U.S. and around the world.
 Such areas include breast pump systems and methods, menstruation products, nursing and lactation garments, maternal fetal medical devices, and wearables to treat menstrual pain.
 We have the technical expertise to assist innovators in any area of science, from medical devices to AI to pharmaceuticals, and are excited to continue to support and protect innovative solutions in this expanding industry.

-Our team includes highly experienced women and men in various stages of life and technological backgrounds, including those in mechanical engineering, biotechnology, electrical engineering, chemical engineering, artificial intelligence, copyright, and trademark law.
+Our team includes highly experienced women in various stages of life and technological backgrounds, including those in mechanical engineering, biotechnology, electrical engineering, chemical engineering, artificial intelligence, copyright, and trademark law.
 Members of our team have also presented on intellectual property issues at various femtech-related industry events, and actively engage in conversations to destigmatize women’s health and wellness.

 What is Femtech?